anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/README.md

 - Be able to create Clojure Projects with Leiningen

-- Be familiar with to use REPL from both Command Line and IDE
+- Be familiar with the use of REPL from both Command Line and IDE

 - Be able to call existing Clojure functions